Dodge Viper: Viper TA (phase VX I only)

 The Time Attack (TA) model was introduced in 2013 and was only featured in the VX I phase Vipers.

 The TA model had two variants, 1.0 and 2.0, each variant different from the other.
 The number of 2015–2017 TA package 1.0 and 2.0 cars produced is unknown but the numbers are relatively low.
 To add to the confusion, the full TA 1.0 or 2.0 package could be added to the GTC one of one configuration.
 Also, besides the original run of 2014 TA 1.0 with the production number being stated as xx/33 (or xx/93 for the orange TA 1.0).
 The TAs built from 2015 to 2017 were numbered in sequence.
 For example, #11 was built in 2015 and #22 in 2016.

 The 1.0 was sold by SRT and was made as a small enhancement for the Viper GTS.

 Power stays the same as the standard car, 645 hp and 600 lbft, but the top speed drops to 193 mph because of the car's aerodynamic additions.

-The car now had the addition of the Advanced Aerodynamic Package (two-piece front corner splitters and a rear decklid spoiler made from carbon fiber), lightweight Sidewinder II wheels finished in matte-black, Pirelli P Zero Corsa tires, two-mode (Street and Race) Bilstein DampTronic suspension adapted from the GTS, but with firmer levels of damping and a smaller spread between modes, shock dampers, increased spring rates and thicker anti-roll bars, carbon fiber underhood X-brace (instead of the aluminium brace in all other models), carbon fiber rear tail light applique from the Exterior Carbon Fiber Accent Package, two-piece Brembo brake rotors with wider brake annulus, black-anodized Brembo brake calipers painted with the Viper logo in TA Orange, TA logos behind both front wheels and a Stryker decal instead of the standard badge on the hood (TA Orange on the Venom Black cars, black on the TA Orange and Venom White cars), black interior with TA Orange accent stitching on the ballistic cloth seats, instrument panel & cowl, center stack, console, hand brake, shifter boot, and door panels.
+The car was available with the addition of the Advanced Aerodynamic Package (two-piece front corner splitters and a rear decklid spoiler made from carbon fiber), lightweight Sidewinder II wheels finished in matte-black, Pirelli P Zero Corsa tires, two-mode (Street and Race) Bilstein DampTronic suspension adapted from the GTS, but with firmer levels of damping and a smaller spread between modes, shock dampers, increased spring rates and thicker anti-roll bars, carbon fiber underhood X-brace (instead of the aluminium brace in all other models), carbon fiber rear tail light applique from the Exterior Carbon Fiber Accent Package, two-piece Brembo brake rotors with wider brake annulus, black-anodized Brembo brake calipers painted with the Viper logo in TA Orange, TA logos behind both front wheels and a Stryker decal instead of the standard badge on the hood (TA Orange on the Venom Black cars, black on the TA Orange and Venom White cars), black interior with TA Orange accent stitching on the ballistic cloth seats, instrument panel & cowl, center stack, console, hand brake, shifter boot, and door panels.
 The aerodynamic package adds 200 pounds (90.72 kg) of downforce at 100 mph (160.93 km/h).
 The car's mileage is 12 mpg in city, and 19 mpg on the highway.